clocktower-protocol/clocktower-docs/docs/whitepaper/v3_whitepaper.md

 #### Solution: Dynamic Refunding

-By dynamicly refunding mechanism coded in the contract, one can avoid many of the attack vectors by refunding to the party that would not benefit from the action taken.
+Through encoding a dynamic refunding mechanism in the contract, one can avoid many of the potential attack vectors--specifically, this is done by refunding the party that would not benefit from the action taken.
+\

 | Initiator | Action | Amount | Refunds Sent to |
 |---|---|---|---|